-ACT 633 Cost Accounting Theory and Analysis (3-0-3).
+ACT 632 Auditing Standards and Techniques (3-0-3).
+Prerequisite: ACT 555 or ACT 622.
+Critical analysis of ACT 633 Cost Accounting Theory and Analysis (3-0-3).

-Prerequisite: ACT 600 or equivalent.
+Prerequisite: ACT 521 or ACT 600.
 Covers advanced quantitative techniques in managerial accounting systems, including computer application.
 Includes diverse topics in cost/managerial accounting combining aspects of theory and practice.

 ACT 634 Accounting Concepts and Principles (3-0-3).

-Prerequisites: ACT 532 and ACT 631.
+Prerequisites: ACT 532.
 An advanced survey of accounting concepts and principles designed to develop an understanding of recurring issues in accounting theory and their development in a global context.